 Table 2 compares the neighborhood commercial targets with the floor area required in each character area.
-Some flexibility may be appropriate, based on unknown characteristics, timing, and location of future development.
+It is not appropriate to require 100 percent of the targets on specific properties, based on unknown characteristics, timing, and location of future development.
 However, the required proportions of each character area's targets are as low as 7.5 percent of the target.